 top of page

-Fashionr™ by Clothing Tech - 3D Clothing Creator
+Fashionr™ by Clothing Tech - Digital 3-D Clothing Creator for fashion designers.

 Tools:

-Figma, Adobe Creative Suite, Unity, Google Teams, Pen and Paper, Miro, Google products, Collaborations, Azure, Stakeholder reviews, Competitive Analysis, Github.
+• Figma, Adobe Creative Suite, Unity, Google Teams, GitHub, Azure, Microsoft Teams, Pen and Paper, Miro, Google products, User Interviews, Competitive Analysis, Salesforce, Java, Fig Jam, Pen and Paper

-When I joined Clothing Tech, the Fashionr application faced a major hurdle: we didn't fully understand our users.
-Without this crucial insight, we couldn't effectively address their pain points, leading to a product that failed to meet their needs.
-My mission was to bridge this gap, and my journey began with one question: How can we make Fashionr the go-to tool for fashion designers?
+In this section a major hurdle for me was to move the application from BETA to ONBOARDING users.
+My mission was to bridge this gap, and my journey began with one question: How can I make Fashionr the go-to tool for fashion designers?

 Journey Map 2.png